IBM-Bluemix-Docs/voice-agent/managing.md

 {:tip: .tip}

-# Managing service instances and voice agents
+# Managing service instances and agents
 {: #managing}

-You can use the _Manage_ dashboard to change your service instance configurations and create, edit, clone, configure, or remove individual voice agents.
-You can have multiple voice agents in your service instance, and each voice agent can have up to 1000 unique numbers and descriptions.
-However, each voice agent must have a unique name and at least one phone number.
+You can use the _Manage_ dashboard to change your service instance configurations and create, edit, clone, configure, or remove individual agents.
+You can have multiple agents in your service instance, and each agent can have up to 1000 unique numbers and descriptions.
+However, each agent must have a unique name and at least one phone number.

-* **NOTE**: A single {{site.data.keyword.iva_full}} service instance can have up to 150 voice agents.
+* **NOTE**: A single {{site.data.keyword.iva_full}} service instance can have up to 150 agents.
 {: shortdesc}

-## Navigating to your Voice Agent service dashboard
+## Navigating to your Agent service dashboard
 {: #navigate_manage}

 You can find the _Manage_ dashboard from your {{site.data.keyword.iva_short}} service dashboard.

 1. Go to your [{{site.data.keyword.Bluemix_notm}} account resource list](https://cloud.ibm.com/resources).

-1. From the list of **Services**, select your **Voice Agent** service instance to open the service dashboard on the _Manage_ tab.
+1. From the list of **Services**, select your **Agent** service instance to open the service dashboard on the _Manage_ tab.

-## Voice Agent Summary
+## Agent Summary
 {: #agent_summary}

-If you already have an existing voice agent, you can see a summary of all the numbers, descriptions, and configuration settings for the agent.
-To see the summary, click the dropdown arrow to the left of the voice agent **Name**.
+If you already have an existing agent, you can see a summary of all the numbers, descriptions, and configuration settings for the agent.
+To see the summary, click the dropdown arrow to the left of the agent **Name**.
 The summary then expands.

-While the voice agent can contain multiple numbers, on the agent summary only the **Primary Number** is selected to be shown.
-By default, it is the first number added to the voice agent, and is only for display, and has no functional purpose.
-If you want to display a different number from the voice agent, see [Managing Multiple Numbers](/docs/services/voice-agent?topic=voice-agent-multi_num#primary_num).
+While the agent can contain multiple numbers, on the agent summary only the **Primary Number** is selected to be shown.
+By default, it is the first number added to the agent, and is only for display, and has no functional purpose.
+If you want to display a different number from the agent, see [Managing Multiple Numbers](/docs/services/voice-agent?topic=voice-agent-multi_num#primary_num).

-You can view all the numbers in the voice agent from the agent summary.
+You can view all the numbers in the agent from the agent summary.
 After the summary of the configuration is expanded, click the **View Numbers** button, and a list of all the numbers will appear in a new **Manage** dialog box.
 See the [Managing Multiple Numbers](/docs/services/voice-agent?topic=voice-agent-multi_num) page for more information on working with the **Manage** dialog box.

 ## Editing the maximum concurrent connections for your service instance
 {: #edit_service}